Playwright PR health checks: Block risky merges with CI

 Advanced Release Gating Strategies

-Once the basic PR health checks are in place, you can add advanced release gates that manage higher-level risks associated with the entire deployment.
+Once basic PR health checks are in place, advanced release gates help manage higher-level risks across the entire deployment.
+Playwright supports complex scenarios involving multiple origins, tabs, and user flows, making it ideal for enterprise-scale testing.

 Progressive Rollout and Canary Deployments